 Section 1.
-Name of Corporation.
-The name of this Corporation shall be the Uptown Partnership, Incorporated, doing business as (dba) the Uptown Community Parking District and shall be referred to as the "Corporation."
+Name of Corporation: The name of this Corporation shall be the Uptown Partnership, Incorporated, doing business as (dba) the Uptown Community Parking District, henceforth referred to as the "Corporation."

 Section 2.
-Corporation Is Not for Profit.
-This Corporation has been formed pursuant to the California Nonprofit Public Benefit Corporation Law as a public benefit corporation.
+Corporation Is Not for Profit: This Corporation has been formed pursuant to the California Nonprofit Public Benefit Corporation Law as a public benefit corporation.
 The purpose of this Corporation is to engage in any lawful act or activity for which a corporation may be organized under such law.

 Section 3.
-Specific Purpose.
+Specific Purpose:

-- (a) The purposes for which this Corporation is formed is to research, plan, design, disseminate, develop, construct, and maintain public programs, buildings, works, monuments, and improvements for the purpose of enhancing and revitalizing the public, commercial, and residential areas of the Uptown area of San Diego. - (b) The Corporation shall coordinate, manage, and resolve parking and traffic issues within the Uptown Parking District, thus enhancing the quality of life in the neighborhoods that make up the District, as defined by the City of San Diego under Council Policy 100- 18.
-Those neighborhoods include, in alphabetical order: Bankers Hill, Five Points/International Restaurant Row, Hillcrest, and Mission Hills. - (c) The Corporation will work collaboratively with the business and residential communities within the district, and with governmental and/or quasi-governmental entities and agencies.
-In no event shall the Corporation engage in activities which are not permitted to be carried on by a corporation exempt under Section 501(c)(3) of the Internal Revenue Code. - (d) All activities shall be nonpartisan and nonsectarian, and activities shall be nondiscriminatory against any person by reason of race, color, national origin, religion, age, sex, sexual orientation, marital status, genetic characteristics, or physical or mental disability.
+The purposes for which this Corporation is formed are to research, plan, design, disseminate, develop, construct, and maintain public programs, buildings, works, monuments, and improvements to enhance and revitalize the public, commercial, and residential areas of the Uptown districts of San Diego.

+(a) The Corporation shall coordinate, manage, and resolve parking and traffic issues within the Uptown Parking District, thus enhancing the quality of life in the neighborhoods that make up the district, as defined by the City of San Diego under Council Policy 100-18.

+Those neighborhoods include, in alphabetical order: Bankers Hill, Hillcrest,

+Five Points/International Restaurant Row, and Mission Hills.

+- (b) The Corporation will work collaboratively with the business and residential communities within the district, and with governmental and/or quasi-governmental entities and agencies.
+In no event shall the Corporation engage in activities which are not permitted to be executed by a corporation exempt under Section 501(c)(3) of the Internal Revenue Code. - (c) All activities shall be nonpartisan and nonsectarian, and activities shall be nondiscriminatory against any person by reason of race, color, national origin, religion, age, sex, sexual orientation, marital status, genetic characteristics, or physical or mental disability.